ytmytm/plus4-tcbm2sd/README.md

 It's enough to quickly and easily load file-based programs though it is not as feature rich as sd2iec.

 It's fast - with patched Directory Browser you can load 220 blocks within 6 seconds(!).
+That's speed comparable with [DolphinDOS](https://github.com/ytmytm/c128dcr-DolphinDOS3)

 Patched Directory Browser is embedded into flash and available at all times by trying to load `*` file or using `SHIFT+RUN/STOP` key combination.